Oni-giri/Yakisoba-vault/README.md

 Yakisoba vaults are an alernative breed of ERC4626 vaults, which allows instant redemptions of illiquid assets.
 The smart contracts were developped during my time at Astrolab.fi, which focused on cross-chain yield aggregation.
 Since the project decided to move on to a different architecture, I'm open-sourcing them here.

-Note for the non-lawyere.
-The licence (GPL-3.0-or-later) says that, if you fork:
-- The source code is made available to the public in source code form under the same license
-- The original author (@yakito_ri) must be attributed

 The contracts in their current form have been audited by Hexens.
 You can find the audit [here](https://hexens.io/audits#astrolab).

 Note: The vaults were initially called "Crates", I changed the name to avoid any confusion with Astrolab's current products.

-You can see the general flow [here](https://miro.com/app/board/uXjVOkj2BwU=/?share_link_id=48973682126).

 ## Set up